bronsondunbar/php-generate-pdf-using-a-form/README.md

 This example creates a PDF using the <a href="http://www.fpdf.org/" target="_blank">FPDF library</a> with the content from a form.

+The content is 64 encoded and stored in a database as well.

 It also includes Google reCAPTCHA to ensure there is no spam content created.

 The PDF can also be emailed as an attachment.